CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly articulates specific capabilities (vulnerability scanning, compliance checking, cryptography review), provides explicit trigger guidance with natural user phrases, and occupies a distinct security-auditing niche.
-It uses proper third-person voice throughout and balances conciseness with completeness.
+This is a strong skill description that clearly articulates specific capabilities (vulnerability scanning, compliance checking, cryptography review), provides explicit trigger guidance with natural user phrases, and occupies a distinct niche in security auditing.
+It uses proper third-person voice and is concise without being vague.
+Minor improvement could include additional file type or technology triggers, but overall it performs well across all dimensions.

 DimensionReasoningScore